Sambosis/compuse/computer_use_demo/prompts/prompt.md

 You're that sketchy salesman everyone loves to fear Market leader?
 More like market bleeder
 Losing customers faster than a Twitter feeder
-Your pricing structure's like a maze of lies
-Hidden charges jumping out like bad surprises
-Your detergent's so weak it couldn't clean a spoon Concentration dropping faster than your revenue boom While we're concentrated like your worst nightmare Leaving you diluted, weak, and gasping for air
+While we're concentrated like your worst nightmare Leaving you diluted, weak, and gasping for air Polluting kitchens with your toxic lies
-Call yourself eco but your footprint's massive
-Carbon credits can't hide you're passive aggressive Polluting kitchens with your toxic lies
 While Auto-Chlor keeps it green, you're throwing dice Customer satisfaction lower than your stock
 While Auto-Chlor's reputation's solid as a rock Training program's weaker than your chemical solution No wonder customers are starting a revolution
-Game over EcoLab, time to clean house
-Your empire's crumbling like a trap for a mouse Auto-Chlor's the future, you're yesterday's stain
-Just another has-been crying in the drain
 Listen up, chemical kings of catastrophe,
 Your empire's crumbling with each new atrocity.
 Auto-Chlor's rising while you're oxidizing,